 This song, by the way, after studying this last phrase, fits perfectly into Christmas because of the modern Christian value of if you don't believe in Jesus, you are shunned.
 Grandma didn't believe in Santa Claus.

 At the scene of the attack,

 And incriminating Claus marks on her back."

-So, it was a murder.
-This song is about a murder.
-This song is about the most kind, benevolent fictional character of all time that spends his entire life making and delivering toys to children taking time out of his schedule to murder an old woman (who isn't even part of his target audience).
+So, it was a calculated incident.
+This song is about the most kind, benevolent fictional character of all time that spends his entire life making and delivering toys to children taking time out of his schedule to slay an old woman (who isn't even part of his target audience).

 "Now were all so proud of Grandpa